NeoGeographyToolkit/StereoPipeline/docs/tools/bundle_adjust.rst

     greatly slow down the solver.

 --num-passes <integer (default: 2)>
-    How many passes of bundle adjustment to do.
-If more than one, outliers will be removed between passes using ``--remove-outliers-params`` and ``--remove-outliers-by-disparity-params``, and re-optimization
+    How many passes of bundle adjustment to do, with given number of iterations in each pass.
+For more than one pass, outliers will be removed between passes using ``--remove-outliers-params``
+    and ``--remove-outliers-by-disparity-params``, and re-optimization
     will take place.
 Residual files and a copy of the match files with the outliers removed will be written to disk.